ZhenxinLi/DevOpsA2/README.md

   Keep in mind that your session will expire every 4 hours, after which you will need to again update your credentials file.

-* Configure the AWS config file,

-  Configure the .aws/config file with the following codes:
+* Configure the AWS config file with the following codes:

        [default]
        region = us-east-1